syncfusion-content/wpf-docs/wpf/Diagram/Group.md

 ---
 layout: post
-title: Group two or more relevant objects.
+title: Group two or more relevant objects | Syncfusion.
-description: How to group two or more nodes and connectors?
+description: How to group two or more nodes and connectors and how to change their size easily using group functionality?
 platform: wpf
 control: SfDiagram
 documentation: ug